microconfig/microconfig/README.md

 payment: datasource.url: jdbc:oracle:thin:@172.30.162.<b>127</b>:1521:ARMSDEV
 And oracle-client contains settings for .31.

-Of course, you can override datasource.url in payment/application.yaml.
-But this overridden property will contain a copy of another part of jdbc url and you will get all standard 'copy-and-paste' problems.
+Of course, you can override datasource.url in the payment/application.yaml.
+But this overridden property will contain a copy of another part of jdbc url and you will get all the standard 'copy-and-paste' problems.
 We would like to override only a part of the property.

 Also it's better to create a dedicated configuration for order db and payment db.
 Both db configuration will include common-db config and override the 'ip' part of url.
 After that, we will migrate 'datasource.maximum-pool-size' from order-service to order-db, so order-service will contain only links to its dependencies and service-specific configs.